ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 completion of the request.
 If there are multiple CDS records in the CDS RRset, multiple DS records will be added.

+The body of the POST SHOULD be empty, however server implementations SHOULD NOT reject nonempty requests.

 ##### Response
    - HTTP Status code 201 indicates a success.
    - HTTP Status code 400 indicates a failure due to validation.